Bayram Pasha: Life

 Bayram, was from Ladik, near the Anatolian city of Amasya.
-He was Turkish origin and was a member of the Janissary corps, which recruited heavily from Christian families of Greek, Georgian and Armenian origin from different parts of Anatolia.
-Although the Janissary corps was originally based on the devshirme system, beginning in the reign of Murat III (1574–1595), Turks were also admitted into the corps.
+He was of Georgian origin and was a member of the Janissary corps, which recruited heavily from Christian families of Greek, Georgian and Armenian origin from different parts of Anatolia.
+Although the Janissary corps was originally based on the devshirme system, beginning in the reign of Murad III (1574–1595), Armenians were also admitted into the corps.
 In 1622, his title was turnacıbaşı (chief of recruiting teams), and in 1623, the kethüda (chamberlain).
 In 1625, he was appointed to Egypt (then an Ottoman territory) as the beylerbey (governor-general).
 In 1628, he was promoted to the rank of vizier.
 In 1635, Bayram Pasha was the kaymakam (a title almost equivalent to modern mayor) of the Ottoman capital, Constantinople.
-In 1637, during the reign of Murat IV (1623–1640), he was promoted to the rank of grand vizier, the highest office in the empire next to that of the sultan.
+In 1637, during the reign of Murad IV (1623–1640), he was promoted to the rank of grand vizier, the highest office in the empire next to that of the sultan.
 Bayram Pasha participated in the Baghdad campaign led by the sultan.
 He died (of natural causes) near Urfa.